agnescameron/teaching-site/_posts/parsons/lab/2020-03-06-browser-extensions.md

 **2. elimination**
 Perhaps you have a problem, but there's no error in the console to help you figure it out.
+Say,

 **3. looking online**